The fundamentals of Coffee

 Here I lay out everything you need to know to make tasty coffee at home.

-Most people surfing the web today suffer from attention deficit disorder.
+Most people surfing the web today have some kind of attention deficit disorder.

 #1: The cherry trumps everything